Ilija Stošić: Career

 Ilija was born in the village of Žagubica in the Homolje region.
 With the outbreak of the uprising against the Dahije in early 1804, Petar Dobrnjac, a leader in the Požarevac nahija, appointed him the buljubaša (captain) of Homolje.

 After the failed rebellion in Crna Reka led by Milisav Đorđević and Pop-Radosav in 1805 against Pasha Osman Pazvantoglu, Milisav decided to continue to fight and joined the rebels in the Resava region.
 Milisav met with Milovan Resavac, Petar Dobrnjac, Ilija Stošić and Ilija Barjaktarović at Senj, and received a war-flag (barjak) and 150 troops to accompany him on rallying the Crna Reka region and to initially fortify defensive positions.

 In July 1805 the Sultan sent Hafiz Pasha to defeat the Serbian rebels.
 While Hafiz mustered a large army from the Sanjak of Niš, Karađorđe took Karanovac and ordered Jakov Nenadović to operate in Soko and Užice, while he set out for Jagodina to counter Hafiz Pasha.
 Karađorđe organized an army of 4–5,000 men of Belgrade, Smederevo, Kragujevac and Jagodina areas to hold the line left of the Morava from Jagodina to Gilja and protect the Belgrade–Niš main road.
 On the opposite side of the Morava, in the space leading to Resava and Pomoravlje and the city of Smederevo, Karađorđe left Milenko Stojković and Petar Dobrnjac with 2,500 men of the Požarevac nahija.
 Among the troops already in place there, were Stevan Sinđelić with the Resava troops, Ilija Stošić with the Homolje troops, Paulj Matejić with the Gornja Mlava troops and Milisav Crnorečanin with the Crna Reka troops.
 Milenko's army fortified itself at Ivankovac, which was attacked by Hafiz Pasha's 30,000-strong army on and into the next day, but the Ottomans failed to take it.
 The victory at Ivankovac was crucial for the uprising.
+The combined units of Milisav Đorđević, Stevan Sinđelić, Petar Dobrnjac, Ilija Stošić and Paulj Matejić, numbering 800, destroyed the Turks commanded by Osman Pazvantoğlu, numbering 3,000, at Dživdžibare.